-After one has an idea for the creation of a mobile app or website for their business, the next step comes is to create a wireframe on paper or a tool which can provide the users with a proper experience while browsing them.
+After one has an idea for the mobile app development or website for their business, the next step comes is to create a wireframe on paper or a tool which can provide the users with a proper experience while browsing them.
 Whether it’s your pizza business or gaming studio, interactive prototyping can help you to understand what user wants and at what place.

 In present’s extremely competitive market, UX or user experience designing has become important.
 Businesses that spend in user experience design do better than their competitors.
 This UX design is an activity that creates a basis for prototyping which for digital products context, is a limitation on how the user will be interacting with the interface.